ValaaLabs/valaa-stack/DEVOPS.md

 valma package commands: `vlm assemble-packages` `vlm publish-packages`

 ## 4.4.
-Authorities utility layer is the valu deployments on infrastructure services
+Authorities utility layer is the authollery deployments on infrastructure services

 > `valos-vault-4.4.1`: Authorities utility payload is a set of service
 > APIs and their associated static content.